resbaz/spartan-hpc-docs/docs/faq.md

 Here's a [guide](edward_transition.md) to help you.

-## How do setup passwordless SSH login?
+## How do I setup passwordless SSH login?

 A passwordless SSH for Spartan will make your life easier.
 You won't even need to remember your password!